Role of geography in World War I: The Fronts

 Due to the geographical positioning of the Triple Entente, the Central Powers were faced on all sides by their enemies.
 Once Italy had joined in on the side of the Allies, the war became a three front war.
 The big Western front was in France, and Italian Front in the mountains of Italy, and the Eastern Front was on the border of Russia.
 Because Germany and Austria-Hungary had to split their armies, they were severely weakened.
 While the Schlieffen Plan intended for Germany to send ninety percent of their army to France and quickly overtake it then move to Russia, they were held up by fierce fighting at the First Battle of the Marne.

 Battles

 Throughout major battles in the war, geography influenced the method of fighting and often the victor.
 At Ypres, many men died by drowning in thick, liquid mud and fighting conditions were awful The Gallipoli Campaign involved the death of many Australian Allied soldiers because of the positioning of the peninsula.
 The Ottoman soldiers were able to position themselves at the top of a hill while all of the Allied soldiers remained at the bottom.
 In order to defeat the Central Powers, they had to get to the top of the hill without getting shot.
 Very few men ever made it up the hill, and if they did, they were shot shortly after.
-The Gallipoli Campaign was a defeating loss of the Allies.
+The Gallipoli Campaign was a devastating loss for the Allies.